Ransomware continues to surge year-over-year, and payout demands are only getting higher.

-Even if we as a community are tired of talking about it, 2023 showed us that ransomware isn’t done with us yet.
-As with 2022, Red Canary’s visibility into the ransomware landscape focused on the early stages of the ransomware intrusion chain—the initial access, reconnaissance, and lateral movement occurring before exfiltration or encryption, which we refer to as “ransomware precursors.”
-Focusing on detecting these precursors continued to be a solid approach to stopping ransomware in 2023, so we’ll focus on sharing what has worked for us.
+As with last year, Red Canary’s visibility into the ransomware landscape focused on the early stages of the ransomware intrusion chain—the initial access, reconnaissance, lateral movement, and command and control (C2) occurring before exfiltration or encryption, which we refer to as “ransomware precursors.”
+Focusing on detecting these precursors continued to be a solid approach to stopping ransomware in 2024, so we’ll focus on sharing what has worked for us.

 As in previous years, multiple threats in our top 10 play a role in ransomware intrusions as common precursors:

 Check out each of those pages for ideas on how to take action to detect those threats.
-We’ve previously shared this simplified ransomware intrusion chain as a way to think about detecting across the entire intrusion, and in 2023, this chain continued to hold up as a high-level approach to breaking down ransomware.
+We’ve previously shared the simplified ransomware intrusion chain below as a way to think about detecting across the entire intrusion, and it continues to hold up as a high-level approach to breaking down ransomware.

 Here are some of the common techniques, tools, and procedures we observed across “pre-ransomware” intrusion stages: